Man–Kzin Wars: "The Peace"

 Following the end of hostilities, the Human forces use their hyperdrive ships to initiate a blockade of all Kzinti worlds within range of Human space.
 The Kzinti of both their homeworld and the prominent colony of W'kkai begin researching hyperdrive technology in an attempt to break the blockade, with the High Admiral of W'kkai also hoping to overthrow the Patriarch.
 Due to the treachery of Ulf Reichstein Markham, the Kzinti of Kzin gain access to hyperdrive designs and an engineer familiar with them in 2438.
 During this time, the Kdaptist religion spreads among the Kzinti.

 On Wunderland, an attempt is made to form a stable, democratic government.
 On Earth, although no one seriously believes the Kzin will stay away, the ARM returns to its old habits of trying to eliminate all knowledge and technology of war.
 We Made It continues to create hyperdrives, as the Human military forces attempt to reverse-engineer Kzinti gravity technology.
 They also attempt to locate and form an anti-Kzin alliance with the Pierin aliens (although according to the Ringworld RPG, the Pierin may already be enslaved at this point).

-A troika of unconventional officers – Belter General Lucas Fry, flatlander Major Yankee Clandeboye, and Wunderlander Admiral Blumenhandler – established a semi-covert training center on Barnard's Starbase.
+A troika of unconventional officers – Belter General Lucas Fry, flatlander Major Yankee Clandeboye, and Wunderlander Admiral Blumenhandler – establish a semi-covert training center on Barnard's Starbase.
 There the troika develops plans for fighting the hyperdrive-equipped Kzinti in a coming second war.
-The new plans are needed since the (mostly successful) human tactics in the first were restricted by their own ignorance, and by the ARM's structure: The only successful other planetary assaults the liberation of Wunderland, only two, on Down and Hssin.
+The new plans are needed since the (mostly successful) human tactics in the first were restricted by their own ignorance, and by the ARM's structure: the only successful other planetary assaults the liberation of Wunderland, only two, on Down and Hssin.

 The group devises two ways to help prepare the rest of the human military: A war game called Trolls and Bridges, and a book, The Heroic Myth of Lieutenant Nora Argamentine.
 Written by Clandeboye, they are a fictionalized account of the diary of his cousin, Nora Argamentine.
 She was a U.N. officer caught by Kzinti, who later rebelled against them before being gradually lobotomized.
 The book becomes extremely popular and helps raise morale, as well as cultivating the belief that the Kzin will attack again.

-Second Man-Kzin War
+Second Man–Kzin War

 All information on the second war comes from the Ringworld RPG guidebook.
 It begins in 2449 when the Kzinti launch "diversionary raids" on Sigma Draconis and Barnard's Star (which can probably be retconned to be due to Barnard's Starbase from The Heroic Myth of Lieutenant Nora Argamentine) and ends in 2475 with the liberation of the Kdatlyno from Kzin rule.